ancwrd1/snx-rs/README.md

 Run `snx-rs --help` to get a help with all command line parameters.

-Run `assets/install.sh` to install the release build to the host system as a systemd service.
+Run `assets/install.sh` to install the release build to the host system as a systemd service (Linux only).

 ## License